12 CAR MAINTENANCE MISTAKES

 Not Inspecting the Brakes

 Brakes are arguably the most important part of your car.
 Unfortunately, they sometimes get overlooked by car owners, even if they are emitting the squeaking noise that typically accompanies worn down brake pads.
 If you hear a squealing or grinding noise when you brake, have your brake system evaluated as soon as possible.

 Not changing your Windshield Wipers

-Windshield wipers degrade over time.
-They chatter, they tear and, as a result, leave a streaky wipe behind.
-The trick is changing your wipers as soon as they don’t clear the windshield well.
-As they age, wiper blades will leave behind streaks, indicating that it is time to change them.
-Rain, snow, and other precipitation can severely cut down on your ability to see the road and other vehicles clearly so changing your wipers when they wear out is very important.
+Windshield wipers degrade with time and use, and as a result, they can leave streaks on your windshield.
+Rain, snow, and other precipitation can severely cut down on your ability to see the road and other vehicles clearly, so changing your wipers when they wear out is very important.
 Take the wiper blade challenge to determine whether it’s time to replace your windshield wipers.

 Using Home Glass Cleaner to Clean your Rear Windshield

-This is a big no-no. Most home glass cleaners use ammonia as a chief cleaning agent.
-Over time, ammonia will break down the heating elements in your rear windshield.
-The thin red lines you see are actually small wires designed to bring heat to your windshield to assist with defrosting.
-It is much safer to use window cleaner designed for automotive glass.
+Most home glass cleaners use ammonia as their chief cleaning agent.
+Ammonia can break down the heating elements in your rear window—those thin red lines, which are small wires used for defrosting.
+Instead, use window cleaner designed for automotive glass.